Kalafut-organization/elephant_vending_machine_frontend/README.md

 1. Navigate to the cloned directory
 1. [Install docker and docker-compose](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl)
 1. Ensure that the `.env` file has the address that the backend is using.
 For the backend running in docker, this should be `http://192.168.0.100`.
-1. Run `docker-compose up --build` to start the container
+1. Run `docker-compose up --build` to build and start the container
     * This will ensure the app automatically restarts in case of errors or reboots.
     * To stop the containers you can use `ctrl-c` or `docker-compose down`
     * For the build to be successful, you will most likely need to temporarily disable to static IP of the pi.